Dubosej1/blackjack-trivia/docs/terms.md

 - HOLE CARD: DEALER's face down card.
 It's revealed to PLAYER when the game ends.

+- LATE SURRENDER: When PLAYER can only Surrender their hand after DEALER Peeks for a Natural.

+- NATURAL: Also referred to as "BLACKJACK".
+When PLAYER or DEALER's initial 2 cards equal exactly 21 pts.
+Only possible with an ACE and TEN-CARD.
+PLAYER receives an increased Payout.

 - PAYOUT: The formula in which the Winnings are calculated from the PLAYER's bet amount.
 Different Bet outcomes and Win Conditions will have different Payouts listed for them.

+- PEEK: An action DEALER takes when their initial face up card is either an ACE or TEN-CARD.
+DEALER checks their Hole Card to see if they have a Natural.
+If they do, the round ends.

 - PLAYER: The sole player of this game app

+- PUSH: When the outcome of a bet is a tie between PLAYER and DEALER.

 - RANK: The regular value of a card, basically its name.
 For example: A 2 card has the rank of "2", a JACK has a rank of "JACK", etc.